Israeliana, Suite

 I named my suite “Israeliana” because every part of it is connected in some way to the land of Israel.
 It is a non-pretentious album of impressions and pictures of the country.
 The suite is divided in the following way:

-- Andante Maestoso – Prelude: A choral in a ethnic rhythm, kind of a slow Hora.
+- Andante Maestoso – Prelude: A choral with a folk rhythm, kind of a slow Hora.

-- Allegretto – Flocks: A picture of the flocks on the Galilee mountains and a shepherds’ dance.
+- Allegretto – Flocks: A picture of the flocks on the mountains of the Galilee and a shepherds’ dance.

 - Allegretto – Feast Dance: Allegretto in six-eighth meter.